romansky/copa/README.md

 ## Usage

-The `copa` command copies files from a specified directory to the clipboard.
+The `copa` command copies files from a specified directory to the clipboard or processes a template file.
 Here are the available options:

 ```
 copa <directory> [options]
 copa --file <filePath>
+copa --read <templateFilePath>
 ```

 Options:
 - `-ex, --exclude <extensions>`: Comma-separated list of file extensions to exclude (in addition to global config)
 - `-v, --verbose`: Display the list of copied files
 - `-f, --file <filePath>`: Path to a single file to copy
+- `-r, --read <templateFilePath>`: Path to a template file to process

 ### Global Configuration